Brass and Chrome-plated metals are two trendy metal-plated finishes used for various products, looks, and designs.

 Brass Plated Metal

-Brass plating is one of the most widely used plating methods due to the color and brass plated appeal for decorative purposes.
+Brass plating is one of the most widely used methods due to its color and brass plated appeal for decorative purposes.
 Usually, brass-plated items are sprayed with a lacquer topcoat to prevent tarnishing and discoloration.

 Brass plating is done from a cyanide solution containing a mixture of copper and zinc cyanides.
 The amount of each of these in the electroplating bath can vary greatly.